-Let’s discuss each of these variables individually and we will start with credit limits since the general public seems to usually start there.
-In most of the free credit score simulators out there you can only change a very limited number of variables so when it comes to trying to guess how a tradeline may affect their credit score it only allows them to enter a new credit limit amount and then it generates a new credit score estimate.
-The credit score simulator (sometimes referred to as a credit score calculator) is assuming you are opening a new credit card with whatever limit you type in.
-Essentially, it is only looking at your overall utilization ratio and many professionals would suggest that you want to stay below 20% ideally.
-From our experience, we have seen that utilization ratios at 30%-40% or higher do start to pull credit scores down and the higher the utilization ratio the more your credit score will decrease, even if these accounts are always paid on time.
-Most credit specialists would recommend keeping your overall utilization ratio down below 20% or even lower.
+Let’s discuss each of these variables individually, starting with credit limits.
+In most of the free credit score simulators out there, you can only change a very limited number of variables.
+So when it comes to trying to guess how a tradeline may affect your credit score, it usually only allows you to enter a new credit limit amount and then it generates a new credit score estimate.
+The credit score simulator (sometimes referred to as a credit score calculator) assumes you are opening a new credit card with whatever limit you type in.
+Essentially, it is only looking at your overall utilization ratio, and not taking into account the age that you would gain from adding a seasoned tradeline.

-The most common age related variable that most credit advisors will talk about is the average age of accounts.
-It is commonly believed that this variable may be the most powerful age related factor.
-In working with tradelines that may affect this average age of accounts, most people under estimate how difficult it is to significantly affect an average, especially when there are multiple accounts already appearing in your credit history.
+The most common age-related variable that most credit advisors will talk about is the average age of accounts.
+It is commonly believed that the average age of accounts may be the most powerful factor in the age category.
+As we will see in the examples below, in working with tradelines, most people underestimate how difficult it is to significantly affect an average, especially when there are multiple accounts already in your credit history.

 For illustration, here are a few hypothetical examples of how to calculate the average age of accounts and how new tradeline data gets factored in.

-Example 1: Looking At A Thin File For Simple Illustration
+Example 1: Thin File for Simple Illustration

 The average age of accounts here is 8.5 years old.
-The way you calculate that is add up the total number of years and divide that by the total number of accounts.
+The way you calculate that is to add up the total number of years and divide that by the total number of accounts.
 (4+8+6+4+7+7+15+13+9+12 = 85 years, divided by 10 accounts = 8.5 average age of accounts.)
 Let’s say hypothetically the person’s goal is to get their average age of accounts up to 10 years old by adding one tradeline.